NVIDIA/aistore/README.md

 > For `aisnode` command-line options, see: [command-line options](docs/command_line.md).

-> For general helpful links and background on Go, AWS, GCP, and Deep Learning: [helpful links](docs/helpful-links.md).
+> For helpful links and/or background on Go, AWS, GCP, and Deep Learning: [helpful links](docs/helpful-links.md).

-> And again, run `make help` to find out how to build and run AIS executables and tests.
+> And again, run `make help` to find out how to build, run, and test AIStore and tools.

 ## Guides and References
 - [AIS Overview](docs/overview.md)